-The times they are a-changin’ when it comes to personal communications.
+The times they are a-changin’ when it comes to personal communications, and more people are asking themselves “Can I get home internet without a phone line?”.
 That’s because as we become increasingly tech-savvy people, we’re developing ever more advanced options for communicating with each other.
-And as we tend toward using the Internet more, many folks are starting to use a hard phone line less and less.
-In fact, many families are already looking to use their smartphones as their primary phone lines, forgoing their land lines all together.
+And as we tend toward using the Internet more, many folks are using home phone lines less and less.
+In fact, many families use their smartphones as their primary phone lines, and have ditched their land lines all together.

 However, if you’re not fully aware of what cutting your phone cord will do to your home, then severing the line may end up interfering with your family’s ability to stay connected with the outside world.
 This is especially true if your household currently receives its Internet service via the phone line.

-But, if you are looking into getting Internet service without a phone line, then we’d like to give you some vital information on 8 other ways you can access the World Wide Web.
-As you’re reviewing these options, keep in mind that it’s possible only some of them are available to or nearby your household.
-Thus, your ability to connect will depend on specific providers and the technological infrastructures in your area, but there’s bound to be a few alternate paths to the Internet within arm’s reach.
+But, if you want to get Internet service without a phone line, then we’d like to give you some vital information on 8 other ways you can access the internet without a home phone.
+As you’re reviewing these options, keep in mind that it’s possible only some of them are available in your area.
+Thus, your ability to connect will depend on specific providers and the internet connection types in your area, but there are definitely alternative options for home internet service without phone line near you.

 Get Naked DSL (if you ask nicely)